DHTMLX/docs-spreadsheet/docs/themes/custom_theme.md

 # Custom Theme

 If the base Spreadsheet themes don't fit your project, you can configure your own color theme.
+Check the **custom light** and **custom dark** themes in the snippet below:

+<iframe src="https://snippet.dhtmlx.com/59nt1rcb?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="500"></iframe>

-For this, you need to override the values of the internal CSS variables:
+To make a custom theme of your own, you need to override the values of the internal CSS variables as follows:

 ~~~html
 <style>